-COMMERCIAL SALES PRACTICES FORMAT Name of Offeror SIN(s) NOTE : Please refer to Clause 552.212-70 , Preparation of Offer (Multiple Award Schedule), for additional information concerning your offer.
-Provide the following information for each SIN (or group of SINs or SubSIN for which information is the same).
-(1) Provide the dollar value of sales to the general public at or based on an established catalog or market price during the previous 12-month period or the offerors last fiscal year: \$ State beginning and ending of the 12 month period.
-Beginning ending In the event that a dollar value is not an appropriate measure of the sales, provide and describe your own measure of the sales of the item(s). offered.
+COMMERCIAL SALES PRACTICES FORMAT Name of Offeror SIN(s 3) Clause 552.212-70 , Preparati g information for each SIN (c of sales to the general public st fiscal year: \$ In the event that a dollar valus). offered.
 If you currently most recent 12 months of ed annual sales to the Govern hold a Federal Supply Sche of sales under that contract. dule contract for the SIN the SIN \$ SIN \$ are the discounts and an in any combination) offe (See definition of "conc scounting policies (standard y concessions which you off ered to any customer acquiriession" and "discount" in 55 er the Government equal to ng the same items regardles: 2.212-70.) or better than your best prices s of quantity or terms and co e (discount and concessions onditions?
-YES NO policies), provide inf the instructions at Fig. en discounting policies (stand formation as requested for ea gure 515.4-2, which is provious an equivalent format develo ch SIN (or group of SINs fo ded in this solicitation for yo r which the information is thour convenience.
-The inform ne same) in accordance with ation should be provided in Column 1 Customer Column 3 Quantity/Volume Column 4 FOB Term Column 5 Concessions Customer Discount Quantity/ volume rob term Concessions discounts (lower pric om your written policies or s es) or concessions than indic hich is provided in this solic ated?
+YES NO policies), provide inf the instructions at Fi en discounting policies (stand formation as requested for ea gure 515.4-2, which is provious an equivalent format develo ch SIN (or group of SINs fo ded in this solicitation for yo r which the information is the our convenience.
+The inform ne same) in accordance with ation should be provided in Column 1 Customer Column 3 Quantity/Volume Column 4 FOB Term Column 5 Concessions Customer Discount Qualitity/ volume rob term Concessions discounts (lower pric om your written policies or s es) or concessions than indic hich is provided in this solic ated?
 YESNO If YE ES, explain deviations in acco paragraphs (1) through (\$500,000.
 You must also agreeing to a modification.
-The information is required expedite the review and require the information by the manufacturer directly of the requested information a listing of contact information and the strength of the requested information of the requested Number.
-Part Number. ffered, if the manufacturer's from the manufacturer(s) fo s records for the purpose of vovernment to make a determould advise the manufacture edia with commercially ava e manufacturer's item(s) is buthe Government.
-In addition manufacturers whose producturer point, telephone number price or net prices. sales under any resulting con or Government access, at any verifying the information sub- nination that the offered price or(s) of this requirement.
+The information is required expedite the review and require the information by the manufacturer directly of the requested information a listing of contact information and the strength of the requested information and the strength of the requested information and the strength of the requested information of the requested information and the strength of Number.
+Part Number. ffered, if the manufacturer's from the manufacturer(s) fo s records for the purpose of vovernment to make a determould advise the manufacture edia with commercially ava to manufacturer's item(s) is but the Government.
+In addition manufacturers whose producturent point, telephone number price or net prices. sales under any resulting con or Government access, at any verifying the information sub- nination that the offered price or(s) of this requirement.
 The ilable spreadsheet(s).
-The in- peing offered by multiple deal or, you must submit the followants and/or services are included: atract are expected to exceed time before award or before mitted by the manufacturer. e is fair and reasonable.
-To e contracting officer may formation may be provided lers/resellers, only one copy ving information along with ded in the offer (include the (End of Format)
+The in- peing offered by multiple deal or, you must submit the followants and/or services are included: attract are expected to exceed time before award or before omitted by the manufacturer. the is fair and reasonable.
+To the contracting officer may afformation may be provided the interest only one copy ying information along with ded in the offer (include the (End of Format)